MIG Welding Sheet Metal

 CAUTION: Do not try to run a weld bead from one end to the other!

 Weld about an inch of bead at a time.
 Move from the top to the bottom.
 Start with a weld on the top of the patch, and let it cool (a little compressed air helps).
 Then tack weld on the bottom and let it cool off.
-Use the same technique for the sides, until you have one solid bead all the way around the patch panel.

 Some bodymen prefer to pause after each short weld bead, then hammer the weld (if you can get a dolly behind the patch).
 This helps "relax" the panel back to its natural shape.

-TIP: If you can get behind the weld, use a copper backup block as a heat sink while welding.
+If you can get behind the weld, use a copper welding spoon as a heat sink while welding.
 This helps minimize warpage.
-Again, wait until the panel is cool to the touch.
-Correct any misalignment before you go any further.

 Problems With Welding Sheet Metal

 If you are burning through the metal, you're not moving the torch fast enough and/or your welder is set too high.
-Move the torch faster, and/or reduce the amp setting of the welder and the lower the wire speed.
+Solution: Move the torch faster, and/or reduce the amp setting of the welder and the lower the wire speed.
 Using a thinner wire (example; 0.30 instead of 0.35) will also help.

-mig welding sheet metal
+how to mig weld sheet metal

 grinding MIG weld with angle grinder

 Don't spend too much time grinding on one spot, as that could heat and warp the metal.
-Any low spots will require body filler.

 It's All About Practice

-I have done a lot of patch and panel welding, and through trial and error, I'm always learning better techniques.
+I've done a lot of patch and panel welding, and through trial and error, I'm always learning better techniques.
 Like any skill, it's all about practice, and there's really no limit to how good you can weld.

 Related Articles: